Holomorphic anomaly equations for the Hilbert scheme of points of a K3 surface: Introduction

-which keeps the curve class $\gamma$ of Hodge type.
+such that $\gamma$ is kept of Hodge type along the deformation.
 If $\gamma$ is primitive, we can choose $\ell=1$.
-By deformation invariance, it follows that all Gromov-Witten invariants of Hilbert schemes of points on K3 surfaces are determined by the generating series
+By deformation invariance, it follows that all Gromov-Witten invariants of $K3^{[n]}$-type hyperk\"ahler varieties are determined by the generating series:

 By convention we assume here that $r=0$ in case $n=1$.
-We always assume that $n \geq 1$.
+We will always assume that $n \geq 1$.

 The series \eqref{Fgl} and in particular their modular properties are the main topic of this paper.
 To state our main conjectures and results we require the Looijenga-Lunts-Verbitsky (LLV) Lie algebra and quasi-Jacobi forms.